 What is the difference between home DNA tests and immigration tests?

 The laboratory testing processes for Court Approved/Immigration and Peace of Mind DNA tests are exactly the same.
 The difference is that Court Approved/immigration tests require a witness, proof of identity and special chain of custody procedures.
-A Peace of Mind Paternity test is not legally binding because there is no proof that samples have been collected from the correct participants.The peace of mind test is intended to be a discreet and private way of allowing families to resolve any questions without involving other parties.
+A Peace of Mind Paternity test is not legally binding because there is no proof that samples have been collected from the correct participants.The peace of mind test is intended to be a private way of allowing families to resolve any questions without involving other parties.
 The Court Approved DNA tests require that an independent witness, such as a GP or health professional, oversees the sample collection process and is able to verify photo ID and maintain chain of custody.